 I’m teaching first grade after a year in third grade.
 It was such a good learning year for me.
 I realized that lots of books that work in first grade also work in third grade, like The Adventures of Beekle, Chowder, and LuLu and the Brontosaurus.
 I found out that like in first grade, whatever I read aloud, my kids want to read again on their own.
 And, no matter what their grade level, our kids need good books with thoughtful themes.
 They need books they want to read.
 They need books they can read.
 They need exposure to different genres and opportunities to read digitally.
 So as I return to teaching lots of emergent and early readers in first grade, I am finding picture books that these new readers can practice reading independently after hearing them once or twice.
 I read many books aloud each day throughout the year because so many of them are picked up and in the hands of my students shortly afterward.

 Wordless books, one-word stories, and books with repetition are a few of the baskets I have ready this fall.
 I like wordless books because they offer every reader opportunities to use pictures to find meaning.
 Using pictures to think about the story is one of the most important practices for students learning to read, because finding meaning builds comprehension.
 Reading wordless texts aloud to the whole class also levels the playing field for all our readers.
-All students can do thinking and sharing about a text when pictures tell the story.
+All students can think and share about a text when pictures tell the story.